 As with Angelides, who applies a similarly Foucaldian perspective to the history of sexual categorization, the outcome seems clear enough: To stimulate discussion surrounding the terms and definitions in place around pedophilia, and the sexual agency of adolescents, even if in Wilson’s case this means deploying a fictitious alter-ego able to express and re-internalize a controversial viewpoint that his own “objective” academic discourse could never do.
 Recall the notion of the “Bey” character as provocation.
 In the TAZ, he lists the slogans of the fictitious “Association for Ontological Anarchy,” some of which gesture towards the illicit sexual desire under question such as “YOUNG CHILDREN HAVE BEAUTIFUL FEET.”
 Others, he writes, are “‘sincere’ slogans of the A.O.A. – [and] others are meant to rouse public apprehension & misgivings – but we’re not sure which is which.”

-It is that last assertion that really summarizes the objections to the TAZ, and indeed its value.
-Quite simply, detractors of “Bey” and Wilson were not sure which is which.
-Thus, the reactions to Wilson’s supposed sexual attitudes seem more to do with institutionalized homophobia brought to a head by Bey’s satirical intervention than they are to do with reasoned objections to a taboo subject that, historically, by many accounts, has not always been so.
-This intervention raises an important implication, one that a purely academic discourse could not to the same degree: If the TAZ, and any kind of alternative politics, can serve to reassess questions of race, disability, nationhood and gender, why can it not be used to reassess sexuality?
-Inevitably, the reactions of Helms and his supporters do not bode well for a movement seeking to overturn government and society on the grounds of historical irrelevance.
+It is that last assertion that summarizes the objections to the TAZ.
+Detractors of “Bey” and Wilson were not sure which is which.
+Thus, the reactions to Wilson’s sexual attitudes do not include reasoned objections to a taboo subject that, historically, by many accounts, has not always been so.
+This carries an implication that a purely academic discourse could not to the same degree: If the TAZ, and any kind of alternative politics, can serve to reassess questions of race, disability, nationhood and gender, why can it not be used to debate sexuality?

 REPOPULATING THE TAZ: “WITHOUT PASSING ROUND A POISONED CHALICE”